apostrophecms/docs/docs/reference/modules/asset.md

 ### `watch`

 By default, `watch` is set to `true`.
 A truthy value will cause the application to monitor for changes in any of the asset bundles in the `modules` and `node_modules` folders and trigger a webpack rebuild and browser refresh.
 A value of `false` will disable this behavior.
 Note that this option is disabled and has no impact if `process.env.NODE_ENV` is set to `production`.

+### `uploadfs`

+By default, uploadfs will use [sharp](https://www.npmjs.com/package/sharp) for processing uploads during the build process.
+Setting the `image` subproperty to `imagemagick` will use this processor if it is installed.
+Finally, a fully custom processor can be used by passing an object.
+Full documentation for uploadfs can be found [here](https://www.npmjs.com/package/uploadfs).

 ## Command Line Tasks